mvarrieur/yankee-trail/src/pages/about/index.md

   title: TKTK
 heading: Yankee Trail Motel is located a short walk to Squam Lake in Holderness, NH
 description: Featuring 10 over-sized rooms with all the comforts of home.
   Oversized outdoor swimming pool, fire pit, and grill area.
+Professional horseshoe/corn hole pits await!
 Many local attractions!
-Breakfast restaurant serves Thurs - Sun 7:00 a.m. - noon.
+Breakfast restaurant serves Fri- Sun 7:00 a.m. - noon (Reopening in Spring 2021)
 intro:
   blurbs:
     - image: /img/IMG_1211.jpg
       text: Our rooms are spacious and provide all the comforts of home.
-We offer two King rooms and 8 Quadruple rooms (two double beds).
+We currently offer two King rooms and 7 Quadruple rooms (two double beds).
+A third King room is in the works for the 2021 spring/summer season.
 main:
   heading: Escape to the Lakes
+  description: >-
-  description: The perfect getaway.
-Yankee Trail is in the heart of the Lakes and
-    Mountain region of NH and offers its guests a true break.
-Yankee Trail is close to all attractions including The Natural Science Center, golf, fishing and much more including free WiFi.
-Come and enjoy all the Yankee Trail has to offer.
+    The perfect getaway.
+The Yankee Trail is in the heart of the Lakes and Mountains region of NH and offers guests all the comforts of home.
+The Yankee Trail is close to all attractions, including the Holderness Natural Science Center, Laconia Weirs Beach, everything Lincoln, Waterville Valley and Gun Stock.
+The area boasts adventures of all kind, including golf, fishing, hiking, snow mobiling, ATVing, zip lines and area beaches and local trails.

+    Perhaps you'll prefer to reserve an area boat or train ride to really take in the sights!
+We are the perfect location for being near it all, but not in it all; allowing you to participate and to take a break when you need one!
+We are a perfect location for Winnepesauki Fishing and Pond Hockey Tournaments, as well as for Laconia's bike week.
+Gather your friends and family and come enjoy all the Yankee Trail has to offer.

+    We are announcing new specials for 2021 - be sure to book early!
   image1:
-    alt: Our 45,000 gallon pool is full and awaits the enjoyment of our motel guests.
+    alt: Our 45,000 gallon pool awaits the enjoyment of our summer motel guests.
 The pool boasts an 11' deep end.
     image: /img/IMG_0484.JPG
   image2: